There are many reasons to refinance your mortgage, some obvious and some a bit more obscure and/or different.

 The exact opposite group might refinance to extend their loan term, which will cost them a lot more in interest but save them in monthly payment.

-Not everyone wants to pay down their mortgage in three years and for some it’s difficult to make large monthly payments.
+Not everyone wants to pay down their mortgage in three years and for some it’s very difficult to make large monthly payments.

 Perhaps a change in circumstance means a 30-year term is more sustainable moving forward.